-Regarding the 2008 Plan, none of the directors exercised their option rights during the respective deferral period.
+Regarding the 2008 Plan, none of the Directors exercised his/her option rights during the respective deferral period.

-During the course of the 2015 corporate year, the Company neither implemented nor attributed another stock and/or stock options plan and, consequently, no variable remuneration was allocated on shares to the directors and no criteria were established for the maintenance of those shares by the executive directors.
+During the course of the 2016 corporate year, the Company neither implemented nor attributed another stock and/or stock options plan and, consequently, no variable remuneration was allocated on shares to the Directors and no criteria were established for the maintenance of those shares by the executive directors.